 The legal requirements for closings vary by state.
 Some states require spouses or witnesses to attend closing.
 An attorney may have to conduct your closing depending on the state where you live too.

 When you are buying a house, you become the legal owner of the home and the seller gets their money when the mortgage closes.
 When you are refinancing, you pay off your old mortgage and replace it with a new one at closing.

-Each month, you will receive a statement from your servicer that shows your principal, interest, and escrow payments as well as your loan balance and any changes to your payment.
+Each month, you will receive a statement from us that shows your principal, interest, and escrow payments as well as your loan balance and any changes to your payment.
 Depending on when you close your loan, your first payment may not be due for 30 or more days.
 You can see your loan details on paper statements or through your online account.